tanisha-gg/BHAC_Analysis/README.md

 # MHD and Particle Data Analysis

 This repository contains tools for analyzing MHD (Magnetohydrodynamics) and particle data, including visualization, extremum detection, and distribution analysis.
 The MHD code that I use is the Black Hole Accretion Code (BHAC) (bhac.science).
-This analysis code is modular and organized into classes for easy reuse and extension.

 ## **Requirements**